ROBERT KELWAY SURVEYOR OF WARDS AND LIVERIES AND DESCENDENTS

 Robert′s daughter Ann was born in 1549 probably in Minster Lovell, Oxfordshire.
 She married John Harington in about 1570.
 Ann was the sole heiress of Robert Kelway.
 Thus his lands went with Ann to her marriage after his death in 1581.

 John Harrington and Ann had 4 children.
-Kelway died age 21 weeks on 2nd Dec 1570, Lucy Jan 1581, Frances 1586 and John 1592.
+Kelway died age 21 weeks on 2nd Dec 1570, Lucy bp.23rd Jan 1580/81, Frances bp.06th Oct 1587 and John bp.03rd May 1592.
 Lucy married Edward Russell Third Earl of Bedford (see below), Frances married Sir Robert Chichester K.B. and had one daughter Ann who married Thomas Bruce, Lord Kinlosse, 1st Earl of Elgin on 4th July 1622.
 Their son Robert succeeded his father in 1663.
 Ann Bruce died in childbirth 20 March 1627 aged 21.

 When James I became king in 1603 daughter Lucy Harrington rode to Berwick to be one of the first ladies to greet Queen Ann.
 This greatly enhanced her standing and that of her family as Lucy soon became a trusted member of the queen's household.